yanxiliu230/ds_assessment/DS_Assessment.md

 feature of this plot is the 1931 China floods that cause over 2 million deaths.
 And since this number is overwhelmingly high, the other bars are compressed.
-So in the next plot, we are plotting the same graph without the 1931 disaster to get a picture of other years’ sitautions
+So in the next plot, we are plotting the same graph without the 1931 disaster to get a picture of other years’ situations

 ``` r
 ggplot(data=t, aes(x=Year, y=`Death toll`, fill=Type)) +